-So, if you live in a large property with a sub-Gigabit Internet connection, this 2-pack full-wireless mesh is an excellent buy, especially considering the current cost of around $400 for a 2-pack or $515 for a 3-pack.
+So, suppose you live in a large property with a sub-Gigabit Internet connection.
+In that case, this 2-pack full-wireless mesh is an excellent buy, especially considering its current cost of $400 ( 2-pack) or $515 ( 3-pack).

 Netgear Orbi AX4200 (RBK752): A well-rounded wireless mesh for a large home

 It's impossible to look at the RBK752 without thinking of its older and beefier cousin RBK852.
 That's because the two are almost the same.
 They share the same mobile app, web interface, settings, features, and physical design -- with the former being a tad smaller.

 The hardware of the Orbi RBK852 and RBK752 work interchangeably.
 So you can use an RBR850 router with an RBS750 satellite, or vice versa.
 They are also both not backward compatible with Wi-Fi 5 Orbi hardware.

 (By the way, if you wonder what each Orbi model number means, I explained that in this post about different home mesh brands.)